VCityTeam/UD-Viz-Template/Readme.md

 # A template application of the UD-Viz package

 This repository holds a template (demonstration) application of the [UD-Viz](https://github.com/VCityTeam/UD-Viz) JavaScript package.
-The goel of this template application is to
+The goal of this template application is to

 - illustrate the main features of [UD-Viz](https://github.com/VCityTeam/UD-Viz),
 - provide code that demonstrates how such features can be configured/extended/embeded